-An estimated 15% of the global population has some sort of disability.
+An estimated 1 in 6 people has some sort of disability, or about 16 percent of the global population.
 These disabilities could be physical, cognitive, learning, spinal, psychological, or sensory.
-According to the World Health Organization (WHO), there are about 2.2 billion people around the world who have some form of vision impairment ranging from mild to severe, and roughly 5% of the population has disabling hearing loss.
+According to the World Health Organization (WHO), there are about 2.2 billion people around the world who have some form of vision impairment ranging from mild to severe, and roughly 5 percent of the population has disabling hearing loss.

 That’s a huge portion of the world population that may need assistive technology or accommodations to navigate the online world and access digital content like social media.
-These numbers could also be much larger because not everyone is comfortable disclosing they have a disability.
+These numbers could also be much larger because not everyone is comfortable disclosing they have a disability or considers themself disabled.

 Someone doesn’t need to have a visible or permanent disability to be impacted by accessibility practices either.
 Disability is diverse and it comes in different forms.
 It’s also the only diverse community that is possible to join and leave.
 Some individuals are born with their disability, others become disabled later in life.
 It’s a full spectrum of possibilities and scenarios.

-The diversity of the disabled community is important to keep in mind when developing your social media strategy.
-If you’re not trying to be inclusive online, then your content could be acting as a barrier and preventing people from accessing valuable information.
+The diversity of the disabled community is important to keep in mind when developing a social media strategy.
+Content that isn't inclusive could be acting as a barrier and preventing people from accessing valuable information.

 This should be a major concern in general for marketers and digital professionals, but especially when it comes to crisis communications, time-sensitive information, and any kind of messaging concerning the health and well-being of others.

 When it comes to accessibility, many marketers and communications professionals want to know what makes it important for social media and what it means to be inclusive online.
-There are four distinct reasons why you should be creating accessible social media content.
+There are several distinct reasons why creating accessible social media content is important.

-The most important reason for following accessibility best practices when you create social media content is that you simply care about your clients, customers, and connections—established and potential—and how they engage with you and your brand online.
+The most important reason for implementing accessible best practices when you create social media content is that you simply care about your clients, customers, and connections—established and potential—and how they engage with you and your brand online.
 You should care if your content is clear and understandable.